[Update]: This blog post was updated on March 19. 2019

-If you need to export users from Exchange 2013, Exchange 2016 or Office 365, you can also use Exchange Admin Center.
+If you need to export users from Exchange 2013, Exchange 2016, Exchange 2019 or Office 365, you can also use Exchange Admin Center.
 The steps you need to take are as follows:

 - Access your Exchange Admin Center, go to recipients tab, click more options and choose “Export data do CSV file”.

 - Next, select the columns which you want to export to CSV file and click “export”:

 - Again, like it was with the previous method, there are properties you will have to add manually.
 If you want to prepare the resulting CSV file for Office 365 import, follow the steps 7-9 from the previous method.